sashakoshka/hnbs/README.md

 present within itself.
 This makes checking to see if data that is required is present.

+They also have a member function called `toObj`.
+This tries its best to convert the tag's data to a normal JavaScript object.

 #### `new List([data])`

 - `data` `<Array>` An array containing all child tags.